Powerful Data Integrity: Build Unshakable Trust

 TypeDescription

-Physical IntegrityProtects data’s physical storage
+Physical IntegrityProtects storage infrastructure

-Entity IntegrityEnsures unique and non-null primary keys
+Entity IntegrityEnsures unique primary keys

-Referential IntegrityMaintains consistency across related tables
+Referential IntegrityMaintains relational consistency

-User-Defined IntegrityApplies custom business rules and constraints
+User-Defined IntegrityEnforces custom business rules

 How does Data Integrity work?